 Me: I am still here, you know.

-Sue: Yeah, this has a nice, pacey start.
-I hope they can keep it up.
+Sue: Yeah, this is a nice, pacey start.
+I hope they keep it up.

-The TARDIS avoids a collision with the spaceship by materialising inside it.
-The Doctor and Jo decide to explore their new surroundings…
+The TARDIS avoids colliding with the spaceship by materialising inside it.

-Sue: It reminds me of the Doctor Who Experience a bit.
+Sue: This place reminds me of the Doctor Who Experience.
 Did they model the railings after this episode?
 I bet they did.

-A high-pitched whine tricks Jo into believing that she is being attacked by a Drashig.
+A high-pitched whine convinces Jo that she’s being attacked by a Drashig.

-Sue: Not the Drashigs again!
-How’s that going to work?
+Sue: Not the bloody Drashigs again!
+How’s that going to work, exactly?

-Before she can get bogged down in the logistics of a Drashig invasion, Sue is distracted by a picture that has been used to decorate the ship’s cockpit.
+But before we can get into that, Sue is distracted by a picture that’s been chosen to decorate the ship’s cockpit.

-Sue: There’s a woman with a laser coming out of her nipple over there.
-Look at it!
-I can’t believe they put porn on the wall of a children’s TV show.
+Sue: (Pointing) There’s a woman with a laser coming out of her nipple.
+Look at it, Neil!
+I can’t believe they put porn on the wall in a children’s TV show.
 That’s shocking.

 Sue: Their masks are great.
 They look like the Klingons.
-Who came first?
+Who came first, Neil?
 This lot or the Klingons?

-Me: The Klingons did, but they didn’t look like this.
+Me: The Klingons did, but they didn’t look like this then.
 They look more like this eventually, but many years from now.
 Does that make any sense?

-Sue: Forget the Klingons – this reminds me more of Babylon 5.
+Sue: Actually, forget the Klingons, this reminds me of Babylon 5.

-The Doctor explains to the Earth authorities that the recent victims of space piracy were all forced to witness their deepest fears, thanks to a post-hypnotic command.
+The Doctor tells Earth’s authorities that victims of space piracy have been forced to witness their deepest fears, thanks to a post-hypnotic command.

 Sue: Is it the Master?
 This has the Master written all over it.

-The Doctor unlocks the door to his cell but he is immediately captured again, just as he tries to leave it.
-He apologises and pops back inside.
+The Doctor unlocks the door to his cell, but he’s spotted as soon as he tries to leave.
+So he apologises and steps back inside again.

-Sue: That’s funny.
-I like that.
-It’s padding with a punchline.
+Sue: That was funny.
+That was padding with a punchline.

 Sue: It’s the Orcs again!
 Are the Daleks in this?
 Are the Master and the Daleks in this one?
 Is that even allowed?

 Sue: It’s nice to see a woman in charge.
-This must have been well ahead of its time.
+This was well ahead of its time.
 I hope she doesn’t turn out to be useless.
-That would be a blow for feminism.
+That would be a bit of a blow for feminism.

 Sue: How did they get the TARDIS through that tiny door?
 That’s impossible!

-A security team from Earth turns up to investigate.
+A security team from Earth turn up to investigate.
 One of them wants to know if the Doctor is on his way to a fancy dress party.

 Sue: He’s a fine one to talk.
 Has he looked in a mirror recently?
-What is he supposed to be wearing?
 He looks like he’s late for an American football practice.
-Just look at that headgear!
+Look at his headgear!
 If you lit him from behind, he’d look like Mickey Mouse.

-The episode concludes with the Doctor and Jo accused of being Draconian spies.
+The Doctor and Jo are accused of being Draconian spies.
+Cue titles.

-Sue: This isn’t too bad.
-It feels quite epic for a Doctor Who.top
+Sue: This isn’t too bad, you know.
+It’s quite epic for a Doctor Who.

-Sue has decided to fixate on the picture of the woman with the laser for a nipple.
+Sue can’t stop looking at the picture of the woman with a laser for a nipple.

-Sue: It’s realistic – it’s just the sort of thing a bloke would blu-tack to the wall – but did we really need to see it?
-Having a female president implies that we’ve gone beyond all that nonsense in the future.
-It’s a bit sad.
+Sue: It’s realistic.
+It’s just the sort of thing a bloke would Blu-Tack to the wall.
+But did we really need to see it?
+A female president implies that we’ve gone beyond all that nonsense in the future.

 Luckily, I have the perfect distraction:

-Me: We could play the Frontier in Space drinking game.
-If you think you can handle it.
+Me: We could play the Frontier in Space drinking game, if you like.

-Sue is up to the challenge and Jack Daniels makes a very welcome appearance.
-We consume a shot every time the Doctor or Jo are incarcerated in a cell.
-This can be a very dangerous game indeed.
+Sue reluctantly agrees and Jack Daniels makes a welcome return to the experiment.
+We will take a shot every time the Doctor or Jo are incarcerated.
+Warning: this is a very dangerous game indeed.

-Sue: You know, if you lit that pilot from behind, he’d look just like Mickey Mouse.
+Sue: If you lit that pilot from behind, he’d look like Mickey Mouse.